 - Active health insurance for the duration of the program

 - Before completing the application process, please have the name, address and phone number of the school including the district superintendent name and email address.

 - Two recommendation letters from a teacher or mentor (math or science preferred) are required.
 Student recommendations are submitted online.
 Instructions on how to request and submit the recommendation letters are provided in the application confirmation email.
-The deadline to submit letters of recommendations is March 27, 2020.

 Only complete applications will be considered.
 Students are notified of their acceptance in the program on a rolling basis.